 Appeal Process

-Should the student feel that there are extenuating circumstances related to their failure to meet the above SAP standards, they may appeal for possible reinstatement.
-Students who are not satisfied with the decision of the Financial Aid Office have the right to appeal the decision with the Financial Aid Director.
-Students have until the published deadline date put forth by the financial aid office each term to file a SAP appeal and submit the required supporting documentation of extenuating circumstances.
+Should the student feel extenuating circumstances related to their failure to meet the above SAP standards, they may appeal for possible reinstatement.
+Students who are not satisfied with the decision of the Financial Aid Office have the right to appeal against the decision to the Financial Aid Director.
+Students have until the published deadline date put forth by the financial aid office each term to file an SAP appeal and submit the required supporting documentation of extenuating circumstances.
 The Financial Aid Suspension Appeal form includes instructions on required documentation and is available in the Financial Aid office or on the College’s website.
 Students who have received approval of a financial aid suspension appeal will be required to follow an academic plan on file and may only earn grades of A, B, or C while working from that approved appeal.
-Grades of D, F, FN, W or I will result in immediate financial aid suspension.
+Grades of D, F, FN, W, or I will result in immediate financial aid suspension.

 Students may not have more than three financial aid appeals while enrolled at the College.